ChangLiu2024/UESTC-Bearing-Dataset/README.md

 |I and O   |wire-cutting damage, with a width and depth of 0.55 mm and 1 mm|

 ### Sensor
-This dataset use a VALENIAN piezoelectric acceleration sensor with a sensitivity of 10.22 mV/m·s².
+This dataset use a single axis VALENIAN piezoelectric acceleration sensor with a sensitivity of 10.22 mV/m·s².
 The sampling frequency is set as 20 kHz.

 ### Working Condition
 During the data collection process, the equipment operates without any load.
 Data collection is completed at four rotational speeds: rpm = 800, 1000, 1200, and 1400.

 ## 3. Dataset Description
+This dataset contains a total of 80 data files in .mat format.
+The explanation of the file names is as follows: Take the data file N_1000_3.mat as an example.
+"N" indicates that the bearing is in a normal health condition (for the correspondence between letter codes and fault types, see Section 2).
+"1000" means the data was collected when the motor rotational speed was 1000 rpm.
+"3" means this data file is the third one among the N_1000 data files series (in fact, the five sets of data from N_1000_1 to N_1000_5 were collected continuously and divided into five data files only for the convenience of storage).

+Each .mat file should focus on the following attributes:

+Data:            The collected single-axis vibration data.

+Datacount:       The number of data points in this data file.

+SampleFrequency: Sampling frequency.